 The grease filters should be removed and cleaned often, at least once a month.

-- 1. To remove the grease filters, slide each - filter to the side, then pull the filters downward.
-The filters will drop out.
+1. To remove grease filters, slide each filter to the side, then pull filters downward.
+The filter will drop out.
+3. To reinstall the filters, slide it into the side slot, then push up and forward to lock.